worldbank/GLAD/00_documentation/ssa_2019_pasec_v01_m_wrk_a_glad_all.md

 urban_o       81538      4          .          .         .
 Original variable of urban: school is located in area described as
 male          84867      2   .5117773          0         1  Learner gender is male/female
 escs          62934   7274  -.0085786  -2.147879  3.086277  Standardized values of SES
+qescs         62934      5   2.833381          1         5  Quintiles of Socio-Economic Status
+has_qescs     84867      2   .7415603          0         1  Dummy variable for observations with a valid QESCS
 strata        84867     23   6.256649          1        23  Strata
 learner_we~t  84867   4343   144.3623   1.038651  7101.592  Learner weight
 jkzone        84867     90   34.63731          1        90  Jackknife zone